endpointservices/mps3/docs/JSON_merge_patch.md

 }
 ```

 Then if the patches are applied DELETE, UPDATE, the final state of resource1 is `new value`.
 If the patches are applied UPDATE, DELETE, the final state of resource1 is `null` i.e. DELETED.
-In this case the the operations to not commute.
+In this case, the operations do not commute.
 Thus the conflict resolution for overlapping or conflicting merges is last-write-wins.

 ### Merges are idempotent